 Coming into effect on September 2, 2019, the HBP will be increased $10,000 to allow you to withdraw a maximum of $35,000 from your RRSP per person for the purchase of your first home that will be designate as your primary residence.
 The Government of Canada has allocated $1.25 billion over three years for this program.
 The incentive will be available to first-time homebuyers with qualified annual household incomes up to $120,000.

-Launched on July 31, 2019, the Shared Equity Mortgage Provider Fund will offer eligible proponents loans from two possible funding streams: Pre-construction (Stream I) and Direct Shared Equity Mortgages (Stream II).
-Stream I is for pre-construction costs to commence new housing projects that provide shared equity mortgages to home purchasers and Stream II is for funding of shared equity mortgages provided by the proponent directly to home purchasers.
-The buyer must repay the incentive after twenty-five years, or if the property is sold.
+Launched on July 31, 2019, the Shared Equity Mortgage Provider Fund will offer eligible proponents loans from two possible funding streams: Pre-construction (Stream I) and Resale (Stream II).
+Stream I is for pre-construction costs to commence new housing projects that provide shared equity mortgages to home purchasers and Stream II is for funding of shared equity mortgages to first-time homebuyers purchasing an eligible property in the resale segment of the market.
+The buyer must repay the incentive after twenty-five years or if the property is sold.
 No on-going repayments are required, the incentive is not interest bearing, and the borrower can repay the incentive at any time without a pre-payment penalty.
 Borrowers may also select to refinance (i.e., pull out equity or extend their amortization) without repaying the incentive.
 Only insured mortgages will be eligible, meaning this will be restricted to those with a down payment worth less than the conventional twenty per cent of the purchase price.
 The CMHC will contribute five per cent of a down payment for the purchase of an existing home (Stream II) or ten per cent for the purchase of a new build (Stream I).
 This feature of the program serves to confer a benefit on first-time homebuyers that do not have enough money saved for a conventional mortgage.
 Putting down less of your money means you will also have to pay the mortgage loan insurance mandated by the CMHC.
 Hence, when the property is sold or the twenty-five year time period allotted to repaying the equity investment made by the CMHC comes to maturity, not only will you have to pay back the initial equity investment to CMHC, plus their fair share in profit, you will have also paid the mortgage loan insurance either in one lump sum at the time of closing or as part of your monthly mortgage commitment.

 Buyers will not be exempt from federal B20 regulations which sets for the stress tests administered by federally regulated lenders.
 The stress test is a mandatory mortgage qualification using the five-year benchmark rate published by the Bank of Canada or the customer's mortgage interest rate plus two hundred basis points (or two per cent).

 There appears to be little evidence that these types of schemes work to benefit the end user.
 Whilst it is important for the CMHC to seek avenues to generate returns conducive to stimulating the economy in respect to housing and ensuring affordability; there is little evidence to support that it widely supports those it purports to help.
 For instance, home buyers in England receive an equity loan of up to twenty per cent (this amount increases to a maximum of forty per cent in London) of the market value of an eligible new-build property, interest free for five years.
 Buyers can purchase properties valued up to £600,000 (CDN $959,808).
-As measured between June 2015 and March 2017, thirty-seven per cent of buyers in England said they could not have bought without the support of the program; however, only four per cent of all property sales have been sold under the scheme in England between April 2013 and September 2018.
-Even more striking is that the province of British Columbia canceled its Home Owner and Mortgage Equity (HOME) Partnership program less than two years after its initial announcement because it attracted a dismal 3,000 applicants, as opposed to the optimistic 42,000 applicants it had been forecasted to attract.
+As measured between June 2015 and March 2017, thirty-seven per cent of buyers in England said they could not have purchased without the support of the program; however, only four per cent of all property sales have been sold under the program in England between April 2013 and September 2018.
+Even more striking is that the province of British Columbia canceled its Home Owner and Mortgage Equity (HOME) Partnership program less than two years after its initial announcement because it attracted only 3,000 applicants, as opposed to the optimistic 42,000 applicants previously forecasted.

 The amount that can be borrowed has been limited to four times your qualified annual household income up to $120,000 and a purchase price limit of $565,000.
 The average price for all of Canada in June 2019 rose 1.7 per cent from the year before to a tune of $505,463.
 This means that first-time homebuyers in major, or tier one, markets will not be able to participate.
 What is the average price of a property in the GTA as of the same month?
 The answer is $798,000.
 A 3.6 per cent increase over June 2018.
 There is currently 5,352 listings available for sale in the City of Toronto and only fourteen per cent of these listings are priced below $500,000.
 That is a total of 773 listings for first-time homebuyers that want to participate in antecedent programs.
 The percentage of listings available under the purchase price cap in the SEMP reduces when you work your way out to Peel Region and even less in York Region.
 In order to find a fair amount of selections for qualified properties, you would have to look north of the GTA at Simcoe County.
 One-third of the listings available for sale in Simcoe County would qualify in terms of price for the SEMP.

 Early analysis suggests that sales could be pushed up by two-to-five per cent through 2020 and further inflate the price of condominiums in the GTA and freehold properties in smaller communities outside of the GTA.
 So, what is a first-time homebuyer in Toronto to do?
-If you are looking to take advantage of the federal government’s First Time Home Buyer Incentive program and your annual household income is less than $120,000 , you will likely need to increase the boundaries of your search or think condominium.
+If you are not looking to take advantage of the federal government’s First Time Home Buyer Incentive program and whether or not your annual household income is greater or less than $120,000, you will likely need to increase the boundaries of your search or consider condoniniums.
 Don't want to branch out?
-Consider the alternatives: (a) co-ownership, (b) alternatively lending, and (c) pre-construction.
+Consider the alternatives: (a) co-ownership or (b) co-operatives, (b) alternatively lending, and (c) pre-construction.
 Visit our blog in September for an expaned discussion on three alternative methods of taking that first step into the real estate market in order to build and fortify wealth.